XingSc29/Writeups/writeups/HTB/web-challenge/Weather_App/README.md

 Host: 127.0.0.1
 ```

-You might find the first line lacks of "HTTP/1.1", but both will work after tesdting.
+You might find the first line lacks of "HTTP/1.1", but both will work after testing.
 I used Python to send this request:

 ```text-plain
 import requests